This big-mouthed croc is eager to hold your paper clips, pencils, and lots of other small things. You can make it in no time out of egg cartons.

 - Glue the backs of the two mouth parts together in open-mouth position.

-- Glue four egg-cup “feet” to the outside of the smooth lid (the gator’s belly).
+- Glue four egg-cup “feet” to the outside of the smooth lid (the croc’s belly).

 - For the curved back, bend a lumpy egg-carton lid.
 Glue it to the belly at the ends.
 Don’t worry if the lid rips a little as you bend it.